French actor Depardieu placed under sexual violence investigation - judicial source

 PARIS (Reuters) - French actor Gerard Depardieu was placed under formal investigation on charges of rape and sexual violence in December last year, a judicial source told Reuters on Tuesday.

-A lawyer representing the actor did not immediately respond to a request for comment.
-The judicial source said that Depardieu had not been held in custody or asked to post bail.
+A lawyer representing the 73-year-old Depardieu, one of France’s most prolific and famous actors, did not immediately respond to a request for comment left by Reuters at his office.

-One of France’s most prolific actors, Depardieu, has starred in some 170 movies throughout his career.
-He gained international recognition with starring roles in the English language comedy “Green Card”, and in “Cyrano de Bergerac.”

 In 2019, French prosecutors said they had dropped an investigation into rape allegations against Depardieu, citing insufficient evidence.

+He said he was handing in his French passport and moving to a home he had bought in Belgium.

+In 2013, Russian President Vladimir Putin granted Depardieu Russian citizenship.
+The actor received his new passport in person from Putin at the Russian leader’s residence on the Black Sea coast.

-Reporting by Benoit Van Overstraten and Tangi Salaun; Writing by Christian Lowe; Editing by Jonathan Oatis and Alexandra Hudson
+Reporting by Benoit Van Overstraten and Tangi Salaun; Writing by Christian Lowe; Editing by Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.